Custer of the West: Reception

 The film met with a largely negative reaction from critics.
 At Rotten Tomatoes, the film received only a 25% "rotten" rating.
 It holds average rating of 4.1/10.
 Many were unimpressed by the attempt to shoehorn two different viewpoints into the same film – the mistreatment of the native Americans by American troops, and the portrayal of Custer as an American hero who was not to blame for the disaster.
 The general inaccuracies of the film were also questioned, particularly the portrayal of the Battle of the Little Bighorn.
 The film returned theatrical rentals of only $400,000 in the United States and Canada.

 Home media

-Custer of the West was released to VHS by Anchor Bay Entertainment on July 14, 1998 and on DVD by MGM Home Entertainment on May 25, 2004, as a Region 1 widescreen DVD.
+Custer of the West was released on VHS by Anchor Bay Entertainment on July 14, 1998, and on DVD by MGM Home Entertainment on May 25, 2004, as a Region 1 widescreen DVD.